SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 **How to test your RDTSocket?**

 You can test it through our deployed proxy server.
-Therefore, you need to include a `test_case` field in your packet header with values ranging from 0 to 10 (tentative) (no need to calculate it into the `CHECKSUM`).
+Therefore, you must include a `test_case` field in your packet header (no need to calculate it in the `CHECKSUM`).
 When test_case is 0, it represents a reliable network environment without any packet loss or corruption operations.
 When test_case ranges from 1 to 10, it will test various functions of RDTSocket.
 When sending test data for testing, the packet header should include sender's IP and port, receiver's IP and port, as well as test_case, to complete data forwarding and network simulation operations.
 The IP address and test port of the testing server will be released later.

 ## 2.4 Grading